 Made up of many individual bones called vertebrae, the spine is joined together by muscles and ligaments.
 Flat, soft discs separate and cushion each vertebra from the next.
 Because the vertebrae are separate, the spine is flexible and can bend.
 Together, the vertebrae, discs, muscles and ligaments make up the vertebral column or spine.

 The spine is divided into three regions.
 The cervical spine refers to the neck, the thoracic spine to the chest and the lumbar and sacral spines to the lower back.

 Just as the shapes of peoples’ bodies differ, the normal spine varies in size and shape.
-You may have been told to stand up straight, but no one’s spine is perfectly straight.
+No spine is perfectly straight.
 A healthy spine has front-to-back curves.
 It is only when these curves become too large that they present a potential problem.

 Spinal abnormalities are more common than you think.
 Many people are affected with some type of spine abnormality, and may not even be aware or need treatment.

 Abnormal spinal curves can be the result of many different causes.
 Some children or adolescents may have a nerve or muscle disease (neuromuscular), injury or other illness that may have attributed to their spinal abnormality.
 Examples of neuromuscular injuries or illnesses include cerebral palsy, spina bifida and muscular dystrophy.

-Some people are born with spinal defects that cause the spine to grow unevenly- referred to as congenital (present at birth).
-While in other cases, the spine may not grow as straight as it should without a known cause or means of prevention, which is known as idiopathic.
+Some people are born with spinal defects that cause the spine to grow unevenly.
+These conditions are referred to as congenital (present at birth).
+In other cases, the spine may not grow as straight as it should without a known cause or means of prevention, which is known as idiopathic.